 [RF: Attachment of Conditions – states the ZBA can limit the “period of time such variance shall be in effect”.
 Legally, variances run with the land, so a time limitation on an area or use variance that is granted would technically not be enforceable.
 Granting a use variance upon a term, “so long as the parcel is used as a restaurant” for example, with the applicant’s consent, would be enforceable, if the applicant consented to the termination.

 Expiration of Approval.
-Unless construction or use is diligently commenced within one (1) calendar year from the date of the granting of a variance, such variance shall become null and void without further hearing or action by the ZBA.
+Unless construction or use is diligently commenced within one (1) calendar year from the date of the granting of a variance, such variance shall become null and void.
 This time period may be extended by the Zoning Board of Appeals for just cause upon appeal of the applicant.

 Strict Construction.
 All provisions of this Zoning Law pertaining to the Zoning Board of Appeals shall be strictly construed.
 The ZBA shall act in full conformity with all provisions of law and of this Zoning Law and in strict compliance with all limitations contained therein, provided, however, that if the procedural requirements set forth in this Zoning Law have been substantially observed, no Applicant or Appellant shall be deemed deprived of the right of application or appeal.